Navanithiyan17/Student-Database-Management/README.md

-# Student-Database-Management-System-using-JAVA-Spring-Boot
+## Student Database Management System : Built using JAVA - Spring-Boot
-In this project, I have worked on a Database Management System for Students where they can manage their courses, reviews and passport details using Spring Boot Web Platform.
+* This project talks about the Database Management System for the Students where they can manage their courses, reviews and passport details using Spring Boot Web Platform.<br><br>
+* With this project it provides a robust and scalable framework for creating a user-friendly interface and backend services that handle student data seamlessly.